GSA/Crowdsource-Testing-Federal-Crowdsourcing-and-Citizen-Science-Toolkit_8-2015/README.md

 # Crowdsource-Testing-Federal-Crowdsourcing-and-Citizen-Science-Toolkit_8-2015

 Artifacts from the 8/2015 Federal Crowdsourcing and Citizen Science Toolkit Crowdsource Compatibility Test-cycle

 Welcome to the Test Cycle!

-Agency: GSA
+Agency: White House Office of Science and Technology Policy

-Application Name: SBA.gov
+Application Name: Federal Crowdsourcing and Citizen Science Toolkit

 Test Cycle Dates: 8/17/2015 to 8/19/2015